Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31W-device-tree.md

 **Test description**

-This test aims to verify whether the node with the coreboot exists in Device Tree.
+This test aims to verify whether the node with the coreboot exists in the Device Tree.

 **Test configuration data**